carcaschoi/ShallowSea-Toolbox/README.md

-## ShallowSea-Updater
+## ShallowSea-Toolbox

-This is a updater for [ShallowSea](https://github.com/carcaschoi/ShallowSea)!
+This is a toolbox for [ShallowSea](https://github.com/carcaschoi/ShallowSea)!
 Currently it has the option to:
 1. Update CFW Package - Download file from ShallowSea-ams and extract to the 'updating' folder.
 Then manual reboot switch will autolaunch tegraexplorer to finish update process
 2. Update ShallowSea English extra package
 3. Update the app itself